archishou/MidnightChessEngine/ChessEngine/ChessEngine_tests/lib/googlemock/docs/gmock_faq.md

 ### I have a failed test where gMock tells me TWICE that a particular expectation is not satisfied.
 Isn't this redundant?

-When gMock detects a failure, it prints relevant information (the mock function arguments, the state of relevant expectations, and etc) to help the user debug.
+When gMock detects a failure, it prints relevant information (the mock function arguments, the state of relevant expectations, and etc) to help the user debug_diagnostics_file.
 If another failure is detected, gMock will do the same, including printing the state of relevant expectations.